Fermion (non)reheating with a quartic inflaton potential: Fermion production before fragmentation

 Purely within the context of the model defined by the action (\ref{eq:action}), we have to go to couplings as large as $y\gtrsim 0.2$ to obtain an energy density for the fermions comparable to $\rho_{\phi}$ prior to fragmentation.
 Fig.~\ref{fig:y=0.5_energy_density} shows one of such examples, for a coupling $y=0.5$.
 There, equality in the energy densities is achieved within the first oscillation of the inflaton, suggesting a nearly instantaneous completion of reheating.
 Nevertheless, in obtaining this result we have ignored the backreaction of the sudden growth of $\psi$ into the inflaton field.
 This neglect applies both to the dissipative dynamics, as Fig.~\ref{fig:y=0.5_energy_density} does not show the depletion of $\rho_{\phi}$ required by energy-momentum conservation, but also at the fluctuation level.
 For such large Yukawa couplings, re-scattering effects cannot be ignored, and a large amount of inflaton inhomogeneities may be generated.
 Backreaction effects in an inflaton-fermion system have been discussed in the context of axion inflation~\cite{Adshead:2018oaa,Mirzagholi:2019jeb,Adshead:2022ecl}, but not extensively in the context of fermion preheating (see however~\cite{Baacke:1998di,Berges:2010zv}).
 Such an exploration is beyond the scope of this work.

-Additionally, large Yukawa couplings may induce dangerous corrections that could spoil the CMB compatibility of the inflationary potential.
-In this paper, we remain agnostic of what may stabilize the potential, and focus just on the values of the couplings that lead to successful reheating.
-Requiring the Yukawa coupling to be large enough in order to reheat the universe while preserving the potential stability illustrates the difficulty of reheating with fermions in purely quartic potentials.
-One should therefore interpret our results as a guideline or as conservative bounds on reheating before fragmentation.\\
+We finish this section by noting that our analysis has been limited to tree-level interactions between the inflaton and fermion sectors.
+In a quantum theory, these interactions will also be manifested as corrections to the scalar potential, therefore modifying the background dynamics and consequently the efficiency of reheating.
+As is well known, inflationary T-models are naturally motivated within supersymmetric theories, in particular in no-scale supergravity~\cite{Kallosh:2013hoa}.
+In such a set-up, the tadpole and quadratic radiative divergences of the effective potential would naturally be cancelled.
+In our present scenario with only an inflaton field and a fermion $\psi$, we can assume that these contributions are tuned to zero.
+Nevertheless, a correction of the Coleman-Weinberg form must be considered, which at the one-loop order is given by~ \cite{Ellis:2025bzi, Han:2025cwk, Kazakov:2023tii}